Chart Color Schemes

 Taylors Lakes shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 24.7%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most prevalent at 18.1%, followed by postgraduate qualifications (4.3%) and graduate diplomas (2.3%).
-Vocational credentials are also common, with 29.9% of residents aged 15+ holding such qualifications - advanced diplomas at 10.4% and certificates at 19.5%.
+Bachelor degrees are the most common at 18.1%, followed by postgraduate qualifications (4.3%) and graduate diplomas (2.3%).
+Vocational credentials are held by 29.9% of residents aged 15 and above, with advanced diplomas at 10.4% and certificates at 19.5%.
 Educational participation is high, with 26.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education